TinuCH1976/link-library/readme.txt

 Set to 0 or 1 to display or not display rss information

+[link-library tableoverride=0]

+Set to 0 or 1 to display links in an unordered list or a table.

 For legacy users, please see the Other Notes section for usage information.

 == Other Notes ==